 Evening: At leisure.
 Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.

-Activity note: Getting on/off motorcoach; walking up to 1 mile including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera; varied terrain.
-Please keep in mind that all program activities take place at elevations above 7,000 feet; even routine walking and stair-climbing will be more fatiguing than at sea level.
-Those with breathing or heart concerns or previous history of altitude sickness should consult with their physician before attending the program.
+Activity note: Getting on/off motorcoach; traveling approximately 15 miles for 1/2 hour driving to/from the opera house; walking up to a mile including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera; varied terrain.
+This program takes place at an elevation of 7,000 feet above sea level, so all physical activity, including walking and climbing stairs, will be more challenging than at sea level.

 Breakfast: The hotel's breakfast buffet includes choices such as scrambled eggs, sausage, Belgian waffles, biscuits and gravy, fresh fruit, bagels, pastries, juices, hot and cold cereals, toast, juice, milk, coffee, tea.

-Morning: We'll be joined by our expert instructor who will lead a discussion about tonight's opera, Giacomo Puccini's "Madame Butterfly."
+Morning: At 9:30 a.m. we'll be joined by our expert instructor who will lead a discussion about tonight's opera, Giacomo Puccini's "Madame Butterfly."
 The instructor is one of our most popular and has been praised by participants as knowledgeable, funny, exceptional and "FANTASTIC!"

 Lunch: At a local restaurant, enjoy choice of entrées, coffee, tea, soft drinks, water; additional beverages available for purchase.